formosa-crypto/dilithium/README.md

 your internet connection and hardware, the initial setup of the container can take a while.

-If desired, `make shell` provides a shell in the same context as the tests.
+If desired, `make -C proofs shell` provides a shell in the same context as the tests.
 Note: Manually checking the files in the `security` folder requires adding `-R utils` to the arguments of `easycrypt`.

 ### Local installation